On path-cycle decompositions of triangle-free graphs: Proof of the main results

-In conclusion, we have that $H$ has the following structure: if there exists $v \in \{x_0,x_2\}$ such that $v$ is the joint of a building path or of a 1-bunch, then every building path of $H$ and every $1$-bunch of $H$ has joint $v$ and every $2$-bunch has $v$ as a joint.
+\begin{claim} If $v \in V(T_H)$ is the joint of a building path or of a 1-bunch, then every building path of~$H$ and every $1$-bunch of $H$ has joint $v$ and every $2$-bunch has $v$ as a joint. \end{claim}

+\emph{Proof of Claim~\ref{claim:page13}.} If there are distinct $v, u \in V(T_H)$ which are joints of building paths or of 1-bunches, then, by definition of hanging-square graphs, there exists an edge $e\in E(T_H)$ so that $H - e$ has two components, each with at least 3 edges, contradicting Claim~\ref{claim:bbredge}.
+Similarly, if $v$ is the joint of all building paths and 1-bunches and a 2-bunch of $H$ does not have $v$ as a joint, then again due to the definition of hanging-square graphs, there exists an edge $e$ such that $H - e$ has two components each with at least 3 edges, a contradiction to Claim~\ref{claim:bbredge}. $\Box$

-If no vertex in $\{x_0,x_2\}$ is the joint of a building path or of a $1$-bunch, then a longest path in $H$ has length at most~4 and hence, $\mathcal{D}$ consists of paths of length~4.
+Let $P=x_0x_1x_2x_3$ be a brrb-path of $T_H$.
+If no vertex of $P$ is the joint of a building path or of a $1$-bunch, then a longest path in $H$ has length at most~4 and hence, $\mathcal{D}$ consists of paths of length~4.
 But this implies that $|E(H)|$ is even, a contradiction.
-Thus, we can assume that $v$ always exists.

-Suppose $v=x_2$.
+Suppose $x_2$ is the joint of a building path or of a $1$-bunch.
 Let $Q \in \mathcal{D}$ be the path that contains the edge $x_2x_3$.
-We have that $|E(Q)|=4$, since the longest path in $H$ that contains $x_2x_3$ has length~4.
+We have that $|E(Q)|=4$, since the longest path in $H$ that contains $x_2x_3$ has length~4, due to Claim~\ref{claim:page13}.
 Further, $Q$ contains either edges of a 1-bunch or of a $2$-bunch, and in either case the deletion of $E(Q)$ generates a hanging-square graph, a contradiction to the minimality of $H$.

-Finally, suppose $v=x_0$.
-Since $v$ is an odd degree vertex, there exists a path $Q \in \mathcal{D}$ that ends at $v$.
-Let $H'$ denote the subgraph of $H$ consisting of $P$ and its $2$-bunches.
-Without loss of generality we assume that $Q$ is in $H'$.
-But if so then, the longest path in $H'$ ending at $x_0$ has length~3, a contradiction. \end{proof}
+Finally, suppose $x_0$ is the joint of a building path or of a $1$-bunch.
+Since $x_0$ is an odd degree vertex and due to Claim~\ref{claim:page13}, there exists a path $Q \in \mathcal{D}$ that ends at $x_0$, but the longest such path in $H$ has length~3, a contradiction. \end{proof}